Information and news of the Northridge Parkway Homeowner’s Association of Ames, Iowa.

 Please note: This Association does not include the Northridge Heights subdivision located just north of our subdivision.

-Northridge Board Annual Meeting
+Northridge Board Monthly Meeting

-The board will meet January, 27th, 2026, at 6:30 p.m. to 8:30 p.m. at Northridge Village, located at 3300 George Washington Carver Avenue across from the Bayberry entrance.
+The board will meet Tuesday, March 10th, 2026, at 5:30 p.m. to 6:30 p.m. in the Northridge Village Center, located at 3300 George Washington Carver Avenue (across from Bayberry entrance).

 Storybook Bridge Re-Construction

 The Board has moved ahead with updating the Storybook Bridge.
 The plywood sides are deteriorating and also needs new decking.
 The path across the bridge was closed during construction.
-Board members Scott Timmerman, Leif Wathne, Ron Frantzen and neighbor Steve Joerger worked on Saturday, October 11, 2025, to repair the 20-year-old bridge.
+Board members Scott Timmermans, Leif Wathne, Ron Frantzen and neighbor Steve Joerger worked on Saturday, October 11, 2025, to repair the 20-year-old bridge.
 Upon removal of the sides and deck, it became clear that the joist ends and sill plates were rotten and too far gone to keep.
 So, a rehab job became a total reconstruction job.

 View of the support frame.